Télécharger le dossier artiste / Download artist bio

 2021

-KIAF, Seoul, with Galerie Kornfeld
+KIAF, Seoul, avec Galerie Kornfeld

-Untitled Miami, Miami Beach, with Galerie Kornfeld
+Untitled Miami, Miami Beach, avec Galerie Kornfeld

 ‘WÜNDER WOMXN: THE FEMALE FIGURATIVE’, Beers, London